Find Affordable Flights to Havana, Cuba

 Mostly sunny skies.
 High 31C.
 Winds ENE at 15 to 30 km/h.

 Sunny, along with a few afternoon clouds.
 High 32C.
 Winds ESE at 10 to 15 km/h.

 Partly cloudy.
 High 31C.
 Winds SSE at 10 to 15 km/h.

 Partly cloudy.
 High 27C.
 Winds NNE at 15 to 30 km/h.

 Chance of a Thunderstorm

-Scattered thunderstorms, especially in the morning.
-High 31C.
+Partly cloudy in the morning followed by scattered thunderstorms in the afternoon.
+High 28C.
+Winds NE at 15 to 25 km/h.
+Chance of rain 50%.

+Except for a few afternoon clouds, mainly sunny.
+High 29C.
 Winds NNE at 15 to 25 km/h.
-Chance of rain 40%.

-Sunny along with a few clouds.
-High 32C.
-Winds NNE at 10 to 15 km/h.